qiwi/tech-radar/README.md

 ```

 ### Templates
-For advanced view modification, you can use your templates.
+For advanced view modification, you can use your own templates.
 Pass `template` option to navigate the dir, where your own custom `.njk` files are placed.
 Expected structure:
 ```
 assets
   favicon.ico